na-na-hi/renget/archive/NG_CharCard.md

 By setting the first one to constant (the keyword doesn't actually matter) and set to appear before character definitions, the nonsense prompt return will have no impact on the context, past triggering the randomly selected Keyword.
 The other three are set to appear after the author's notes.
 This way, the "key" (example: xaac) will be high up in the context, while description (example: ``putrid swamp``) would be near prompt.
 Make sure to set recursive scan!
 Otherwise the above it won't work.

+### Random Events / Subjects, Card

+Card level can be tricky, especially for the {{roll}} function, as the LLM tends to ignore the value or consider the random value directional, not definitive.
+But you can use {random} to push a particular topic at the card level.

+Example:
+> OOC: In the next reply you will talk about {{random:the weather, cats, dogs}}

+The downside to this approach is that it always triggers, every round, whereas using Lorebook you can set a probability level.

 ## KISS Principal
 **TLDR: Keep It Simple, Stupid**